 I’d never worn a full wetsuit before, only a half suit, and I could not get my buoyancy right (I’m thinking I had some air trapped somewhere it shouldn’t have been and at once point I was floundering about like an upside down tortoise!) – thankfully, there was a handy rail I could hang onto and still enjoy things.

-The benefit of my hopelessness though is that I can tell you, you’d still be able to enjoy the experience if you were a bit of a nervous swimmer.
+The benefit of my hopelessness though is that I can tell you, you’d still be able to swim with the tuna and enjoy the experience if you were a bit of a nervous swimmer.
 You can literally hang on and the fish come swooping past.

 In the middle of the circular area in which the tuna live you’ll find a second aquarium, this one holding smaller fish and two Port Jackson sharks – and these are the sharks you can cuddle.